RedHatInsights/account-reports/README.md

 ./insights_account_reports.py --username "" --password "" registration
 ```

-Or you can use a file to store your credentials:
+Or you can use a file to store your RHN credentials:

 ```
 ./insights_account_reports.py --creds-file userpass.txt reports
 ```

+The format of the text file is one line with `<username>:<password>`.